martindisch/ws-shootout/README.md

 Running one server and several clients (10'000 connections each) tied together with docker compose yields much better results of course, since no packet has to hit a physical interface.
-The main problem seems to be that Docker's internal name resolution starts to fail, which was the abort point for these experiments.
+The main problem seems to be that Docker's internal name resolution starts to buckle under the load when too many connections are opened at a time, so they have to be spaced out over some period.
+After that we're hitting a limit around the magic number 2^18 (262144), so this benchmark isn't really useful to compare the implementations.

 - 260'000 concurrent connections using plain TCP
-- 200'000 concurrent connections using SSE (warp) before memory usage becomes prohibitive
+- 260'000 concurrent connections using SSE (warp)
 - 260'000 concurrent connections using WS (tungstenite)

 ## License